-Stir fry can be one of the easiest and tastiest meals in your 30 minutes-or-less arsenal; this all-purpose Stir Fry Sauce will also make it healthy.
+Stir fry can be one of the easiest and tastiest dishes in your arensal of 30-minute meals; this all-purpose Stir Fry Sauce will also make it healthy!
 Salty, sweet, and oh-so simple, it’s a perfect alternative to syrupy store-bought sauces.
 With all-natural all-stars like honey, garlic, and sesame oil, it’s also naturally gluten free, paleo and vegan friendly.

 I’m going to go out on a limb and say if you are even the slightest bit health conscious, and you looked closely at the ingredients in most shelf-stable Asian-inspired sauces at the grocery store, you’d shudder as much as you would at the thought of store-bought roux.
 Between the sugars, starches, and chemical preservatives…well, it ain’t “good” for you.

-- Coconut aminos: feel free to substitute regular aminos, soy sauce or even tamari, but be mindful of any other added salt in your stir fry recipe.
+- Coconut aminos: feel free to substitute regular aminos, soy sauce or gluten-free tamari, but be mindful of any other added salt in your stir fry recipe.

 - Honey: nature’s favorite sweetener, and mine.
 Use agave nectar or maple syrup for a vegan version.

-- Cornstarch or Arrowroot Powder: use arrowroot to thicken if you’re keeping it paleo.
+- Cornstarch: cornstarch will thicken once heated; use arrowroot to thicken if you’re keeping it paleo.

 - Sesame Oil: toasty and flavorful – definitely worth getting if you don’t already have it.